 Late afternoons and early evenings are the perfect times to conduct surveys, as animals and birds emerge from their midday slumber to quench their thirst at waterholes.
 You may also join rangers on another anti-poaching patrol.

 Since you will be sharing accommodation with your fellow volunteers, you will be able to spend your evenings and weekends getting to know each other better.
-Share knowledge and go on memorable excursions, such as bush walks or game drives.
+Share knowledge and go on memorable excursions, such as bush walks or game drives in the African wildlife reserve.

-What are the aims and impact of this Conservation Project?
+What are the aims and impact of this African Conservation Project?

-The aim of this volunteer Conservation Project is to preserve land and ensure the survival of precious wildlife species facing a range of threats.
+The aim of this volunteer Conservation Project is to preserve and protect the environment and ensure the survival of precious African wildlife species facing a range of threats.

 - encroachment of human settlements